tiriltk/tiatoolbox/examples/README.md

 ### 6. Semantic Segmentation of Whole Slide Images ([06-semantic-segmentation](./06-semantic-segmentation.ipynb))

-Use pretrained models to automatically segment different tissue region types in WSIs.
+Use pretrained models to automatically segment different tissue region types in WSIs. _Semantic segmentation_ groups together similar parts of an image that belong to the same class, as in the image immediately above and in the image below.
+Semantic segmentation of tissue regions plays an important role in developing algorithms for cancer diagnosis and prognosis, as it can help measure tissue attributes in an objective and reproducible fashion.

 [![image](../docs/images/sematic-segment.png)](./06-semantic-segmentation.ipynb)

 ### 7. Advanced Model Techniques ([07-advanced-modeling](./07-advanced-modeling.ipynb))

 This notebook is aimed at advanced users familiar with object-oriented programming concepts in Python and the TIAToolbox models framework.
+We demonstrate the use of TIAToolbox models with your current workflow and how you can integrate your solutions into the TIAToolbox model framework.
+By doing so, you will be able to utilize extensively tested TIAToolbox tools in your experiments and speed up your computational pathology research.

 [![image](../docs/images/advanced-techniques.png)](./07-advanced-modeling.ipynb)

 ### 8. Nucleus Instance Segmentation in Whole Slide Images Using the HoVer-Net Model ([08-nucleus-instance-segmentation](./08-nucleus-instance-segmentation.ipynb))

-Demonstrate the use of the TIAToolbox implementation of the HoVer-Net model for nucleus instance segmentation and classification.
+Demonstrates the use of the TIAToolbox implementation of the [HoVer-Net model](https://www.sciencedirect.com/science/article/pii/S1361841519301045) model for nucleus instance segmentation and classification.
+Each WSI can contain up to a million nuclei of various types.
+These can analysed systematically and used for predicting clinical outcomes.
+Nucleus segmentation and classification must be carried out before using nuclear features in downstream analysis.

 [![image](../docs/images/hovernet.png)](./08-nucleus-instance-segmentation.ipynb)

 ### 9. Multi-task Segmentation in Whole Slide Images Using the HoVer-Net+ Model ([09-multi-task-segmentation](./09-multi-task-segmentation.ipynb))

-Demonstrate the use of the TIAToolbox implementation of the HoVer-Net+ model for nucleus instance segmentation/classification and semantic segmentation of intra-epithelial layers.
+Demonstrates the use of the TIAToolbox implementation of the [HoVer-Net+ model](https://arxiv.org/pdf/2108.13904.pdf) model for nucleus instance segmentation/classification and semantic segmentation of intra-epithelial layers.
+Each WSI consists of a multitude of different tissue types, each containing many nuclei of varying types.
+In computational pathology, it is often important to generate tissue specific morphological features for downstream analyses.
+It can therefore be beneficial to perform multiple tasks such as semantic segmentation of tissue regions and nuclear instance segmentation/classification simultaneously in order to exploit useful information learnt from each task to further advance both tasks.

 [![image](../docs/images/hovernetplus.png)](./09-multi-task-segmentation.ipynb)